HotswapProjects/HotswapAgent/README.md

     You can repeat this option for every plugin to disable.

 ### Disable some plugins by vm option.
-* Add vm option -DdisablePlugin=Spring,SpringBoot to disable plugins, works same as agent option disablePlugin in previous section.
+* Add vm option -Dhotswapagent.disablePlugin=Spring,SpringBoot to disable plugins, works same as agent option disablePlugin in previous section.

 How does it work?